What is the audit threshold for charities?

 • it has gross assets over £3.26 million and income over £250,000.

-Charities with turnovers between £25,000 and £1m won’t usually need to undergo a full audit.
-However, they may need to arrange an independent examination.
+Charities with income between £25,000 and £1m won’t need a full audit.
+But they may need an independent examination, which often involves charity auditors.

 What’s the difference between an audit and an independent examination?

-Under charity law, trustees of registered charities need to prepare annual reports and accounts.
-These documents inform stakeholders of what the charity has achieved that year and how it raises and spends its funds.
+Under charity law trustees of registered charities must prepare annual reports and accounts.
+Charitable companies must follow specific company law requirements when preparing accounts, including mandatory adoption of certain Statements of Recommended Practice (SORP) and limitations on accounting methods depending on their income levels.
+These documents tell stakeholders what the charity has done that year and how it raises and spends its money.

 Independent examinations

-The role of an independent examiner is to check that these reports look correct.
-However, they also assume that your underlying financial records are accurate to begin with.
+The role of an independent examiner is to check these reports look correct.
+A charitable incorporated organisation (CIO) has specific requirements for keeping accounts and preparing reports that must be followed.
+But they assume your underlying financial records are accurate to start with.

-Since this process is not as thorough as a full audit, the process is generally quicker, cheaper and less disruptive.
+As this is not as thorough as a full audit the process is generally quicker, cheaper and less disruptive.

 Charity audits

-Meanwhile, a full charity audit is an in-depth inspection of your charity’s financial records.
+Meanwhile a full charity audit is a full inspection of your charity’s financial records.

 Your auditor will need to give an opinion on whether the organisation’s accounts are a “true and fair” reflection of its finances.
 They’ll also confirm whether your financial statements are in line with accounting standards and legislation.

-The purpose of an audit is to provide more assurance that the accounts are accurate.
-Some audit services also include deeper insights into your financial statements and practical advice on managing funds.
+The purpose of an audit is to provide more assurance the accounts are accurate.
+Some audit services also include deeper analysis of your financial statements and practical advice on managing funds.

-Generally speaking, you’re not required to arrange an audit or independent examination if your charity’s turnover is less than £25,000 a year.
+Generally you don’t need to have an audit or independent examination if your charity’s income is less than £25,000 a year.

-However, you may need to undergo an audit for other reasons.
-For example, to meet requirements set out in the charity’s governing documents or conditions imposed by the founder.
+But you may need an audit for other reasons.
+For example to meet requirements in the charity’s governing document or conditions imposed by the founder.

 Voluntary audits

-An independent auditor can provide expert insight into your charity’s finances, which can be particularly useful if you run a smaller charity without a dedicated finance team.
+An independent auditor can give you expert knowledge of your charity’s finances which can be particularly useful if you are a smaller charity without a dedicated finance team.

-• Reassure stakeholders — an external audit may reassure trustees and stakeholders that your charity’s finances are well-managed.
+• Reassure stakeholders — an external audit will reassure trustees and stakeholders your charity’s finances are in order.

-• Prevent fraud — greater transparency can help prevent fraud within the charity.
+• Prevent fraud — more transparency will prevent fraud in the charity.

-• Make better financial decisions — an in-depth understanding of your charity’s finances can help you make better financial decisions.
+• Make better financial decisions — a deeper understanding of your charity’s finances will help you make better financial decisions.

-• Improve reputation — audited financial statements may improve your charity’s reputation, making it easier to secure funding.
+• Improve reputation — audited financial statements will improve your charity’s reputation making it easier to get funding.

-• Refine financial processes — auditors can highlight areas for improvement within your charity, potentially saving you time and money in the long run.
+• Refine financial processes — auditors will highlight areas for improvement in your charity which may save you time and money in the long run.

 Finding a charity auditor